 Getting requests for “master” stylists is not new, but what’s up with all the bad color?
 Ombre and balayage confusion!
-That’s what.
+That’s what’s going on.

-We’re in a botched hair color boom according to the horrifying color I’ve seen lately.
+We’re in a botched hair color boom, at least according to the horrifying color I’ve seen lately.
 There’s also a “master stylist” boom as well because the term is used to ride the ombre and balayage trend.
 As a result, stylist levels have become more misleading and confusing.

 Ombre isn’t the only 2010 salon trend: too much ego and twice the gimmicks are taking our industry in the wrong direction.
-If younger stylists are unsure what determines a master stylist, then how do they know what to strive for?
-They don’t.
-Unfortunately it’s a problem created by our own industry.
-After beauty school, there’s no standard of skill set in our industry.
-Terms like “master stylist” mean something different in every salon.
+If younger stylists are unsure what a master stylist is, how will they know what to strive for?
+They wont but unfortunately it’s a problem created by our own industry.
+After beauty school, there’s no standard of skill set in our industry so terms like “master stylist” mean something different in every salon.

-Salons are either doing things they think they can do, due to lack of education, or they’re misleading folks.
+Salons are either doing things they think they can do and lack of education, or they’re misleading folks.
 Maybe a some of both, but most stylists want to please people, so some of this “failure to communicate” skill is perhaps somewhat unintentional.
-But the internet is ego driven, and that’s where people are finding ombre and balayage hair pictures, and a whole new crop of “master” stylists with it.
+But the internet is ego driven, and that’s where people are finding ombre and balayage hair pictures, and a whole new crop of “master” stylists came with it.

 Titles are earned.

 I asked once why it took so long to become a master stylist and he said “skill is passed down by teaching it through a process.
 The one receiving the training only becomes a master by maintaining the integrity of the process.”
-At age 21, that was deep.
-It later took opening my own salon to understand “great ones” don’t cut corners.
+At age 21, that was seemed Jedi level deep and it took opening my own salon to understand he meant “great ones” don’t cut corners.

-So, if a stylist wasn’t mentored by a true master stylist, or the one appointing the title is not one either, master title really shouldn’t be used!
-Which is why I wish there was less ego from stylists who aren’t that big of a deal.
-If background and training don’t back it up, over use of “master” and “specialist” will soon make the terms mean nothing.
+So, if a stylist wasn’t mentored by a true master stylist, or the one appointing the title is not one either, master title of skill shouldn’t be used!
+If background and training don’t back it up, over using “master” and “specialist” will soon make those terms mean nothing.
 Especially if it’s self-given.
 Logically if a stylist says they’re a ombre and balayage “specialist” then their ombre and balayage should be “special”.
 Not something I have to fix.